 “Don’t try to ‘save your calories’ for your Thanksgiving meal.
 This approach makes sticking to your Whole30 or food freedom habits more challenging because you’re hangry by the time the meal is served.
 Instead, have a balanced meal or two before your gathering.
 That way you’re able to enjoy the occasion and make good choices.” – Stephanie Greunke

 Thanksgiving Recipe Roundup

 Hosting Thanksgiving for the first time?
 Check out our Holiday Dinner menu in The Whole30 (starting on page 380).
 Our Holiday Dinner menu is a Whole30 take on all of your favorite classics, and the recipes are straightforward and easy to follow.

-Bringing a Whole30 compliant dish to share at Aunt Barb’s Thanksgiving meal?
+Bringing a Whole30 compatible dish to share at Aunt Barb’s Thanksgiving meal?
 This collection of Whole30 side dish recipes from Physical Kitchness should be right up your alley.

 Michelle Tam is the boss of holiday meal planning, and her Thanksgiving resources do not disappoint.
 Her free A Very Nomtastic Paleo Thanksgiving eBook contains a countdown planner, foolproof recipes, and step-by-step photos for each recipe.
 Be sure to check each recipe for Whole30 compliance, if that is a concern for you (many of her recipes are in line with the Whole30 rules).

 Looking for gluten-free recipes to add to the desert table?
-While not Whole30 compliant, we love Danielle Walker’s Against All Grain desert recipes.
+While not Whole30 compatible, we love Danielle Walker’s Against All Grain desert recipes.
 If you’re practicing your food freedom, and would like to have a worth-it treat to celebrate on Thanksgiving Day, we absolutely recommend Danielle’s recipes.
-She also has quite a few Whole30 compliant recipes for the standard Thanksgiving fare.
+She also has quite a few Whole30 compatible recipes for the standard Thanksgiving fare.